HMXHIU/christmas/docs/crossover/procedural-generation.md

 }
 ```

-## Blueprints (Outposts, Towns, etc ...)
+# Blueprints PG (see `blueprint.ts`, `settings/blueprint.ts`)

+- For PG spawning of Outposts, Towns, etc ...
 - Script will read blueprints and spawns the items specified in the blueprint on location
-- Generation is lazy (similar to dungeon)
+- Generation is lazy (similar to dungeons at territory precision) to know what blueprints are in a `territory`, use `blueprintsAtTerritory`
-- Spaning items is done via script (one time) similar to spawning dungeon entrances
+- Spawning items in the blueprints is done via an endpoint `initializeGame` (one time)
-- Modify `elevationAtGeohash` to check if there is a `prop`, if there is flatten the elevation
-  - Might only need to do this during rendering items whose weight = -1 (immovable) and width/height > 1
+- `landGrading` creates a cached record of the items which are more than 1 cell and are immovable (weight = -1 (immovable) and width/height > 1)
-- Procedural generation should take into account of the traversability (biome, water, etc ...)

-### Outposts

-- Uses `blueprint`
+- `elevationAtGeohash` takes in `landGrading` and flattens the land around the item is on
+- PG uses `topologicalAnalysis` to determine where to spawn the blueprints (not on water)

+## Outpost Blueprint

-- 0-1 outpost every region (3p) ~8k outposts (32^3 / 2 (water) / 2 (sparse))
+- 0-1 outpost every region (3p)
+- ~8k outposts (32^3 / 2 (water) / 2 (sparse))
 - ~ 80k items (if each outpost as about 10 items)
-- Outposts can be controlled by factions
+- [ ] Outposts can be controlled by factions
-- Can be taken over
+- [ ] Can be taken over
-- Can be supplied with a resource that drives out monsters
+- [ ] Can be supplied with a resource that drives out monsters
-- Can be taken over by monsters if not enough resources is provided
+- [ ] Can be taken over by monsters if not enough resources is provided

-#### Pseudo Algorithm
+### Pseudo Algorithm

 ```ts
 function bluePrintsAtTerritory(